Market Making via Reinforcement Learning in China Commodity Market

-\begin{preface} I would like to thank everybody who kept me busy the last year, especially my promoter Prof. Dr. Wim Schoutens and my mentor Thomas Dierckx who provide their expertise and support me.
+\begin{preface} I would like to thank everybody who kept me busy the last year, especially my promoter Prof. Dr. Wim Schoutens, and my mentor Thomas Dierckx who provided their expertise and support me.
 I would also like to thank the jury for reading the text.
-My sincere gratitude also goes to my girlfriend Peggy Du who encourage me this academic year to keep me on track.
-Besides, I would like to thank Mr. Solaire Xiao from Honghui Investment$^\circledR$, Shenzhen, who provides support in maintaining the experiment environment we deploy Xtrader system and conduct experiments, and also Mr. Feng Zijian from Nanjing University who discuss with me upon some tricky mathematical formulas. \end{preface}
+My sincere gratitude also goes to my girlfriend, Peggy Du, who encourages me and keeps me on track this academic year.
+Besides, I would like to thank Mr. Solaire Xiao from Honghui Investment$^\circledR$, Shenzhen, who provided support in maintaining the server where we deployed our Xtrader system and conducted the experiment, and also Mr. Feng Zijian from Nanjing University, who discussed with me upon some tricky mathematical formulas. \end{preface}